 Awake to find a wooded oasis on the banks of Elm Creek in the midst of the Texas Midwest, located just south of the city of Abilene.
 Pecan, red oak, cottonwood and elm trees arch over the campground.
 A historic water tower and observation deck constructed by the Civilian Conservation Corps with rust-colored sandstone overlook the large swimming pool (closed for the 2014 season), a popular summertime attraction, and white-tailed deer and other wildlife can be spotted along a wooded hiking trail.

 Things to Do

 Abilene State Park offers several diverse outdoor recreation opportunities.
 From RV-compatible campsites with water and electric hookups to tent camping sites, screened shelters, a new Lake House Cabin, and even yurts (large canvas tents with furniture and flooring), Abilene State Park has lots of overnight camping options.
 There are trails for hiking and nature study, as well as a large swimming pool and pavilion built by the CCC decades ago, which still provides visitors with great summertime swimming and a separate wading pool for children.

 Fishing at Buffalo Wallow pond, hiking, boating and picnicking are available at adjacent Lake Abilene—the newest section of the park—as well as biking on park roads.
-Water activities such as fishing, boating, and swimming are not currently available at the park due to drought.
+Water activities such as fishing, boating, and Lake swimming are not currently available at the park due to drought.
 The swimming pool will be open for the 2015 season.